Though certain rhythm disorders can put you at a greater risk for stroke, there are plenty of ways to watch out for your heart.

 May celebrates American Stroke Month, the leading cause of disability in U.S. adults.
 A stroke occurs when blood flow to the brain gets blocked and the brain is unable to receive oxygen.
-Certain heart conditions, such as atrial fibrillation (AFib), can lead to stroke, but the good news is four out of five strokes can be prevented.
+Certain heart conditions, like atrial fibrillation (AFib), can lead to stroke.
+However, the good news is four out of five strokes can be prevented.

-AFib, a heart rhythm disorder that causes a fast, irregular heartbeat, can form blood clots in the heart that travel to the brain and cause a stroke.
-People with AFib are five times more likely to have a stroke, but taking the time to treat the condition early with these five steps can help avoid any future risk.
+AFib is a heart rhythm disorder that causes a fast, irregular heartbeat.
+Additionally, it can form blood clots in the heart that travel to the brain and cause a stroke.
+People with AFib are five times more likely to have a stroke.
+That said, taking the time to treat the condition early with these five steps can help avoid any future risk.

 Play an active role in your health care and talk to your doctor about how AFib is affecting your life and how to best manage your condition.
 Most heart rhythm patients take an anticoagulant — a prescription blood thinner — to prevent blood clots from forming, while other patients may only need to take aspirin.